-&lt;sup>1 Effective 1 January 2019 a Nomination Committee was formed consisting of the full Board.
+1 Effective 1 January 2019 a Nomination Committee was formed consisting of the full Board.
 Further information about the role and responsibility of both the Committee and the Nomination Committee is set out in their respective Charters, which are available on GPT's website (www.gpt.com.au).
 No additional fees are paid for membership of the Nomination Committee.

-&lt;sup>2 The number of securities to be issued under the security-based component of GPT's STIC and LTI award is currently calculated with reference to the Quarter 4 (Q4), VWAP immediately preceding the commencement of the performance period i.e. 1 October 2018 to 31 December 2018.

-&lt;sup>3 Total Return is defined as the sum of the change in Net Tangible Assets (NTA) and distributions over the performance period, divided by the NTA at the beginning of the performance period.
+2 The number of securities to be issued under the security-based component of GPT's STIC and LTI award is currently calculated with reference to the Quarter 4 (Q4), VWAP immediately preceding the commencement of the performance period i.e. 1 October 2018 to 31 December 2018.
+3 Total Return is defined as the sum of the change in Net Tangible Assets (NTA) and distributions over the performance period, divided by the NTA at the beginning of the performance the end of the relevant period, assuming distributions were reinvested.
+5 2017-19 LTI vesting outcome set out in Group Financial Performance and Incentive Outcomes section (refer Table 5).